LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **34.4%** of players

-_Kill or incapacitate 3 enemies in quick succession with a revolver or pistol in close combat._
+Objective: _Kill or incapacitate 3 enemies in quick succession with a revolver or pistol in close combat._

 ---